MatthiasKauer/codeforces-parser/README.md

 ##### Todo, Bugs & Troubleshootings:

++ Not all special characters and symbols in the input/output were checked, please tell us if you have problems parsing a contest.
++ The script is not fully checked with python 3.
+If you have any problems with that let us know!
 + In OS X it is necessary to install the `gnu-time` to measure time.
 + This parser currently works only on Unix OSes.
 If you want to add Windows/Other support let us know.